jackmaden/philosophybreak/src/pages/articles/i-think-therefore-i-am-descartes-cogito-ergo-sum-explained/index.md

 Combine that with its highly accessible, dramatized style, and it’s no wonder that this short text is still pored over by undergraduate students to this day: <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a> is essential reading for anyone interested in philosophy.

-Now, Descartes’ doubting leaves us with a number of rather alarming concerns: that perception might not be reality, that our reasoning abilities are not necessarily reliable, and that our experience is not infallible and has no bearing on the existence of an external world.
+For Descartes’ doubting leaves us with a number of rather alarming concerns: do our senses deceive us?
+Is any of our knowledge actually valid?
+Are our reasoning abilities reliable?
+Is perception reality?
+How can we bridge the gap between the mental and the physical?
+What is the self?
+Is the existence of everything a mere figment of my imagination?

-The philosophical position of solipsism (see our [solipsism explainer here](/articles/solipsism-definition-your-mind-is-the-only-thing-that-exists/)) takes Descartes’ skepticism in these areas to their apparent logical conclusion: we cannot assert the existence of anything beyond our own minds.
+The philosophical position of solipsism (see our [solipsism explainer here](/articles/solipsism-definition-your-mind-is-the-only-thing-that-exists/)) takes Descartes’ skepticism in these areas to their apparent logical conclusion: we cannot have knowledge (or assert the existence) of anything beyond our own minds.

 Of course, the solipsist position has prompted a vast literature on whether the skepticism expressed by Descartes is actually anything to worry about — including by the 17th-century philosophers John Locke ([see our explainer on Locke’s _tabula rasa_ here](/articles/john-lockes-empiricism-why-we-are-all-tabula-rasas-blank-slates/)) and George Berkeley ([see our explainer on Berkeley’s subjective idealism here](/articles/george-berkeley-subjective-idealism-the-world-is-in-our-minds/)) — which has in turn spawned commentaries on the limits to what we can know, as well as just how our existences are tied to that of the world around us.

 Is Descartes’ approach to knowledge-building reasonable?
 Is certainty actually required for knowledge?
 How _else_ might knowledge be construed?

 We explore these themes further in our [solipsism explainer](/articles/solipsism-definition-your-mind-is-the-only-thing-that-exists/), our article on [whether the world around us is real](/articles/is-the-world-around-us-real/), as well as our [epistemology reading list](/reading-lists/epistemology/).

+But to conclude _this_ article, we can say that while a favorite pastime of philosophers these days is to show where Descartes went wrong, for many his were the first words to inspire further exploration into Western philosophy; it is thus difficult to view his project in <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/1107665736/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1107665736&linkId=60e77f9fd4ff3c655b9bed5f1eac5124">Meditations on First Philosophy</a> without affection.

+For, regardless of the fractures, uncertainty, and endless confusion he caused with his methodic doubt, one thing Descartes gave us remains certain for all who think it: _cogito ergo sum_.